karttur/okavango/docs/dem/input/README.md

 Details on the elevation point data are available in the post [Regional topography](https://karttur.github.io/okavango/blog/oka-dem/).

 The data as available here were organized in 2019.
-Details of the data organizations are available in the post [Okavanga spatial data organization](https://karttur.github.io/okavango/article/oka-datafix/).
+Details of the data organizations are available in the post [Okavango spatial data organization](https://karttur.github.io/okavango/article/oka-datafix/).

 | Dataset                                                      | Description                                                                       |
 |:-------------------------------------------------------------|:----------------------------------------------------------------------------------|